 Congress created the NCUSIF in 1970 to protect deposits at credit unions.
 Today, about 98 percent of all credit unions in the U.S. are federally insured.

 To determine whether or not a credit union is federally insured, simply check its place of business or website for the official NCUA insurance sign.
 Every federal credit union is required to display these signs at teller stations, the place where deposits are made and at all branches.
 Furthermore, a federal credit union is required to display this sign on its website and any other place where it receives deposits or opens accounts.

 A credit union is not allowed to discontinue its federal insurance without first notifying members.

 Know the Differences to Choose the Right Credit Union for You

-If having your money insured by the U.S. government rather than a private insurer is important to you, you will want to choose a federal credit union.
+If having your money insured by the U.S. government rather than a private insurer is important to you, you’ll want to choose a federal credit union.
 Because most credit unions are federally insured, deciding on which credit union to go with might come down to features the credit union offers.
 Details to consider include ATM charges, access to drive-through banking, and the availability of loans and investment or savings products.
 You might also want to use a credit union that offers brick-and-mortar branches.